hozblock/gitstart/readme.md

-# Git and GitHab course
+# Git and GitHub course

 Crash course for Git